'Twas this cold and murky December, within this ghastly day I remember,

 With those mournful pitiful laments of the deceas’d of no merit or right?

-The terrible clamours of death I could hark, through the clammy mist so stark,
+The horrific clamours of death hark!
+The clammy mist of a silhouette so stark,

-Then came the flashing orbs of a spark, with grisly tongues stiff and tight.
+Then came the flashing orbs of a spark, and the presence of the revenant hight.

-The chamber door open'd, to the corridor that was still blear.
+The chamber door open'd, to the corridor that was clear.

 I had hanker’d for a just reprieve, from this terror I did not want to believe.

 'Perhaps, I am void of sanity, and my mind is lost in a light shone bright.

 But I shall not yield to thy desire, as I shall thwart this ordeal grim and dire,